pts/oix-wcfd32/README.md

   script.

-* The OIX program can be run with *oixrun* or converted to combined 32-bit DOS and Win32 .exe program with MZ-flavored loader or to Linux i386 executable (of ELF format), both using the *wcfd32stub* tool.
+* The OIX program can be run with *oixrun* or converted to combined 32-bit DOS and Win32 .exe program with MZ-flavored runner or to Linux i386 executable (of ELF format), both using the *wcfd32stub* tool.

 It looks like this build process (with *oix2rex*) is very similary to what